Skip to main content

 Life After Lung Cancer Treatment: What to Expect

-After dealing with the stress of a cancer diagnosis and treatment, many patients look forward to the day that their treatment stops.
-However, the journey doesn’t necessarily end after lung cancer treatment.
-This may sound intimidating, but your treatment team will continue to support you in remission.
+After dealing with the stress of a lung cancer diagnosis and treatment, many people look forward to the day that their treatment stops.
+However, the journey doesn’t necessarily end after treatment.
+In this video, learn what happens after you finish lung cancer treatment and how your team will support you during this time.

 References